 Become a qualified Food Testing Manager with the Diploma of Food Science and Technology.

-Apply your existing industry skills to learn what it takes to work in a management role in technical or quality departments, overseeing the production of:
+In this course, students will apply existing industry skills to learn what it takes to work in a management role in technical or quality departments, overseeing the production of:

 - General food processing